NeuraLegion/sectester-js/packages/runner/README.md

 </details>

-4. Run scan:
+4. Run `SecScan`:

    - call `run(target: TargetOptions)` method of `SecScan` instance.
 Scanning is performed via [repeater](https://github.com/NeuraLegion/sec-tester-js/tree/master/packages/repeater), that is created automatically behind the scene.

-   - Returned promise is resolved if scan finishes w/o any vulnerability found, and is rejected otherwise (on founding issue that meets threshold, on timeout, on scanning error)
+     - Returns promise that is resolved if scan finishes w/o any vulnerability found, and is rejected otherwise (on founding issue that meets threshold, on timeout, on scanning error)

      - If any vulnerabilities are found - they will be pretty printed to stdout or stderr (depending on severity) by [reporter](https://github.com/NeuraLegion/sec-tester-js/tree/master/packages/reporter).

 ### Usage sample